Double Toasted: History

 After the closure of Spill.com in 2013, Korey Coleman was encouraged by friends and fans to create a Kickstarter campaign to fund a new home for his content.
+Coleman and co-host Martin Thomas's friend and fellow Austin resident Brian Brushwood played an important role in the site's creation.
+Shortly after Spill's closure, he approached them and urged them not to abandon the audience they had built through the website and assisted them with launching the Kickstarter campaign for Double Toasted.

 The original goal was set at $30,000.
 During the campaign, Coleman and Martin Thomas continued to podcast and update fans on the growing total.
 On the last night, they held a 24-hour live stream with guests and fans stopping by for support.
 At the end of the stream, the final amount given was $133,860.

-As a result, doubletoasted.com was created, and launched on July 2, 2014.
+As a result, doubletoasted.com was created, and launched, on July 2, 2014.

 On October 17, 2019, in a video posted on the site's YouTube page, it was announced that Double Toasted would move to Twitch in November, in a deal that would have the site's main shows move to the platform, with the exception of other content, that would continue to be on the site.